jurajmaslej/washerFluid/readme.md

    Other issues:<br> 2.1.
 Too many days with snow - approximately 1/3 of days (Explanation: data from November to February) <br>
    2.2. `TemperatureMin/Max` correlates more with `AvgVolume7D` than `AvgVolume1D`.
    Would assume that actual temperature correlates more with 1 day average than 7 day average. <br>
    2.3.
-Values higher than certain treshold for `Days_BA_xxxx` are grouped to one value.
+Values higher than certain threshold for `Days_BA_xxxx` are grouped to one value.
 Not really an issue <br>
 ### 3. Correlation:
 We are interested only in correlation with Target.
 We are not interested in correlation between Rain&Humidity.
 Therefore check only correlation with Target (or its averages). <br>